• Skip to primary navigation

 This should also possibly go without saying, but it’s important to do regular check-ins on your physician finder to make sure that it: a.) still functions properly, and b.) is still useful to the patients you are trying to target.
 Devices change, browsers change, and patients’ needs change.
 Your physician finder should evolve along with those changes.

 You can check in on your physician finder a couple of different ways.
-First, make sure that you test it on the latest devices, mobile and desktop, as well as the latest versions of popular internet browsers.
+First, make sure that you test it on the latest devices and on the latest versions of popular internet browsers.
 Websites and applications can behave differently across different devices and browsers, so doing these tests will ensure that your users get an optimal experience regardless of what they use to access the finder.

 When building and updating your physician finder, the most important thing is to remember why you built it in the first place.
 It shouldn’t be built just to check off a box or because other companies do it.
 It should be built and maintained so that you can connect patients to doctors that use your devices and more importantly, the doctors that are the best fit for their healthcare needs.